redFrik/sInstruments/README.md

 [SuperCollider](http://supercollider.github.io) running under macOS, Linux or Windows.

-## Dependancies
+## Dependencies

-One of the instruments, sStream, needs the latest [VST plugin](https://git.iem.at/pd/vstplugin/-/releases) and (for now) the [Pianoteq 6 STAGE](https://www.modartt.com/pianoteq) vst plug.
+One of the instruments, sStream, needs the latest [VST plugin](https://git.iem.at/pd/vstplugin/-/releases) and (for now) the [Pianoteq 6 STAGE](https://www.modartt.com/pianoteq) VST plug.
 All the other instruments can be run without any external libraries or plugins.

 ## Installation